B. R. Dionysius: Education and work

 He was born in Dalby, Queensland.
 Dionysius received a Bachelor of Education (Secondary) Grad Entry and then earned an M.Phil.
 (Creative Writing) from the University of Queensland after.

 He served as Director of Fringe Arts Collective Inc., a not-for-profit literary collective that organised the Brisbane Writers Fringe Festival (1993–1996) and a precursor (1997–2001) to the modern incarnation of the Queensland Poetry Festival.
 He was also founding Director of that early iteration.

 Personal life

 He lives in Brisbane, Queensland, is married to the writer Melissa Ashley and has two daughters, Rhiannon and Sylvie, and a son, Theo.

 Awards

 In 1999, he was awarded a New Work Grant from the Literature Fund of the Australia Council to write the verse novel, Universal Andalusia.
 Universal Andalusia was shortlisted for the C. J. Dennis Prize for Poetry in 2006.
 He won the 2009 Max Harris Poetry Award.
 A chapbook, The Negativity Bin was published by PressPress in 2010.
 The Curious Noise of History was released by Picaro Press in 2011.
-He recently won the Whitmore Press Manuscript Prize, 2011.
+He also won the Whitmore Press Manuscript Prize, 2011.